Changes to PC compressed IASI L1C data

 The new IASI PC compression basis v2.01

-The PCC basis is applicable to all three Metop IASI instruments (A, B and C).
+The PCC basis is applicable to both Metop-B and C IASI instruments in routine production, and is also applicable to historical IASI-A L1c records.
 It was generated in a staged approach, where groups of new directions were added successively to an initial set of basis directions, which were based on a large set of training “base” spectra.
 IASI-C spectra were deliberately excluded from the base spectra made up by 74 days of reprocessed IASI-A L1C measurement data (chosen in the period from 9 August 2008 to 1 July 2019) and 48 days of IASI-B L1C measurement data (chosen in the period from 1 March 2013 to 1 July 2019) for a total of 152911164 base spectra.

 The three (one for each band) PCC basis files are: